 Want to learn more about kosher kitchens and food?
 See:

-Kosher Kitchen Designed Using 2 Full Kitchens
+Kosher Kitchen Design with 2 Full Kitchens

 This method of implementing a kosher kitchen layout is the easiest to maintain with separate everything for meat and dairy…2 complete kitchens full of appliances, utensils, and separate food preparation surfaces and sink.

-This Eggersmann designs offer a main kitchen and a butler’s pantry that is a full-size complete kitchen.
+This eggersmann designs offer a main kitchen and a butler’s pantry that is a full-size complete kitchen.
 In fact, these butler’s pantries designed for our fortunate clients are larger than many people’s main kitchens.

 Houston Project Main Kitchen